 - 33% of adults surveyed would nap at work, if allowed.

-Dr. Anthony adds:
+Dr. Anthony added:

 “One thing we stress: you’re taking a nap at the job, not ON the job.
 It’s like a coffee break, or a lunch break, or a smoke break.”

-He cites companies such as Nike, where instead of reaching for another cup of coffee to wake themselves up when sleepy, employees have access to “relaxation rooms” during the day where employee naps are divided into 20-minute blocks.
+He cited companies such as Nike, where instead of reaching for another cup of coffee to wake themselves up when sleepy, employees have access to “relaxation rooms” during the day where employee naps are divided into 20-minute blocks.

 Incidentally, taking a planned nap is not the same as dozing off while watching television or reading a book.
-Unintentional dozing has in fact been linked to an increased risk of stroke particularly for those over the age of 70.
+Unintentional dozing has in fact been linked to an increased risk of stroke, particularly for those over the age of 70.